Gemballa: Avalanche, Cyrrus, and Mirage

-In the 1980s Gemballa created the Avalanche based on the Porsche 911/930 (Turbo 911 slant nose) and the Cyrrus (convertible) as well as the Mirage that was similar to the Avalanche.
-The cars were unique with large wide body kits, side strakes (similar to a Ferrari Testarossa), upgraded wheels, interiors, gauges, paint, Hi-Fi audio systems, etc. Some vehicles even used cameras instead of mirrors, technology far ahead of its time.
+In the 1980s, Gemballa introduced the Avalanche, based on the Porsche 911 (930) (Turbo 911 slant nose), and the Cyrrus (convertible), as well as the Mirage, which was similar to the Avalanche.
+The cars featured large wide body kits with side strakes (similar to the Ferrari Testarossa), upgraded wheels, interiors, gauges, paint, Hi-Fi audio systems, and more.
+Some vehicles even used cameras instead of mirrors, a new technology at the time.
 Audio company Pioneer used Gemballa vehicles in their advertisements and brochures for several years.
-The prices for these vehicles were often mentioned as being incredibly expensive for the time period at US $250K-$375K+.
-Robert Van Winkle, also known as Vanilla Ice, was a famous owner of Gemballa Porsches.
+The prices for these vehicles were often mentioned as being incredibly high for the time period - at US $250K-$375K+.
+Robert Van Winkle, also known as Vanilla Ice, was a notable owner of Gemballa Porsches.

-In the 1990s Gemballa's body kits were more subtle compared to the 80s.
+In the 1990s, Gemballa's body kits were more subtle compared to the 80s.
 They continued to perform engine modifications and opened up a US facility in California.

 911 RS America

-In 2005 a white Gemballa 911 RS America led a parade of approximately 30 other RS Americas at the Porsche Parade in Hershey, PA.
+In 2005 a white Gemballa 911 RS America led a parade of approximately 30 other RS Americas at the Porsche Parade in Hershey, PA, US.
 It was the largest gathering ever of Porsche RS Americas.

 Mirage GT

-Introduced in 2007, the Mirage GT is a mid-engine sports car produced by Gemballa and based on the Porsche Carrera GT.
-Rumors suggested that when the car was produced it would have upwards of 800 hp; however, the Mirage GT's only performance modification is a quad pipe stainless steel exhaust system which boosts power to 645 hp, 40 hp more than the stock Carrera GT.
-The Stock Carrera GT only had two exhaust pipes so the additional two pipes in the Mirage GT are where the reverse and fog warning lamps used to be (they relocated the two lamps to beneath the rear diffuser).
+Introduced in 2007, the Mirage GT is a modified version of the Porsche Carrera GT produced by Gemballa.
+Rumors originally suggested that when the car was produced it would have upwards of 800 hp; however, the Mirage GT's only performance modification is a quad pipe stainless steel exhaust system which boosts power to 645 hp, 40 hp more than the stock Carrera GT.
+The stock Carrera GT only had two exhaust pipes, so the additional two pipes in the Mirage GT are where the reverse and fog warning lamps used to be (they relocated the two lamps to beneath the rear diffuser).
 Other modifications include a roof mounted air-intake that goes into the engine bay, a Gemballa Sport Clutch, a rear wing with an electronic center section, a carbon fiber hardtop, carbon fiber body panels, Gemballa wheels and a redesigned front fascia, rear fascia and side skirts.
-At the time, company owner Uwe Gemballa said that a twin-turbo version of the Porsche Supercar was in the works.
+At the time, company owner Uwe Gemballa said that a twin-turbo version was in the works.
 Modified Luxury & Exotics magazine described the car as "one of the finest automobiles we've ever featured."
 25 Mirage GTs were produced in total.

 Avalanche GTR 800 Evo-R

 The Gemballa Avalanche GTR800 EVO-R is a car based on the 911 (997) GT2.
-Like the title suggests, it produces about 800 bhp thanks to two turbochargers and highly modified engine components.
-There are pictures and information released at www.gemballa.com, the Gemballa GmbH website.
+Like the name suggests, it produces about 800 bhp thanks to two turbochargers and highly modified engine components.